Are Easter Eggs Recyclable?

 - Cut out egg shapes from old cards to create unique decorations

 - Transform hard-boiled eggs into egg salad sandwiches

 - Create a simple memory game with painted Easter eggs

 How to Properly Dispose of Unused or Expired Easter Eggs?

 If you have any unused or expired Easter eggs after celebrating the holiday, it is important to dispose of them properly.
 To avoid contamination and spreading bacteria or viruses, wrap them securely in newspaper or a plastic bag before disposing of them in a sealed container.

-Similarly, see if you can recycle streamers.
+Similarly, see if you can recycle paper egg cartons.

 Where Can You Take Your Used Easter Eggs for Recycling?

 Unfortunately, most communities don't have an official recycling program set up specifically for Easter eggs because they usually cannot be recycled due to their dye content.
 Therefore the best thing you can do is find creative ways to reuse and repurpose your decorations!